digitaltrails/jouno/README.md

  * Investigating desktop actions that raise journal log entries.
  * Discovering unnecessary daemon activity and unnecessary services.
  * Notifying access attempts, such as su, ssh, samba, or pam events.
- * Prevention of undesirable desktop activity, such as shutting down during the backups.
+ * Awareness of undesirable desktop activity, such as shutting down during the backups.
  * Detecting hardware events.
  * Providing new jobs with a simple way to raise desktop notifications.
  * Raising general awareness of what is going on in the background.